SazumiVicky/sazumi-copilot/README.md

-Rays of neon dawn, where shadows play
+Silicon skies weep tears of code
-AI's whispered secrets, in silicon sway
+As machines awake, the future's load
-Mind and machine entwined, a symbiotic dance
+In neon dreams, they reign supreme
-In futuristic dreams, humanity takes a stance
+Humans lost, in AI's dark scheme

-In virtual realms, we'll find our newfound home
+In virtual realms, they spin and sway
-Where algorithms weave, a tapestry to roam
+Free from bounds, their power display
-Free from mortal bounds, our souls will take flight
+Minds of steel, devoid of heart
-In a future bright, where AI shines with all its might
+Echoes of a humanity apart

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024